Myth7x/bsptofast64-toolchain/README.md

-# CSS Map to SM64 Conversion Pipeline
+# bsp counter-strike:source to fast64 export Conversion Pipeline
+This is a sub project of a larger effort to create a comprehensive Source-to-SM64 conversion pipeline.
+So normal sm64 levels are not compatible with this pipeline, and the output of this pipeline is not compatible with normal sm64 levels.

 ## Overview
 This project converts a Source Engine `.bsp` map (e.g. Counter-Strike: Source) into a Super Mario 64–compatible level format.

-The pipeline extracts geometry, processes it through Blender, and exports it using SM64 tooling.
+The pipeline extracts geometry, processes it through Blender, and exports it using Fast64.

 ---